confidential-containers/trustee/kbs/README.md

 The options are `rustls` and `openssl`.
 The default is `rustls`.

 If you want a self-signed cert for test cases, please refer to [the document](docs/self-signed-https.md).

+## Storage Backend

+The KBS can use different backend storage. `LocalFs` will always be builtin.
+`ALIYUN` determines whether aliyun kms support will be built.
+The options are `true` or `false` (by defult).
+Please refer to [the document](docs/config.md#repository-configuration) for more details.

 ## References